neilrobertson/LBC_ARCHER/README.md

 2. Create a filter to select clones presenting an abnormal behaviour.
     * Threshold filter: Selects variants based on a threshold of the clone size.
-    * Neutral growth filter: Selects variants whose growth cannot be explained by stochastic drift of neutral clones.
+    * Likelihood-based Filter for Time-series data (LIFT): Selects variants using Bayesian model comparison.

-3. Fit a model of exponential growth of stem cells to infer the fitness advantage conferred by genetic variants to haematopoietic stem cells.
+3. Use Bayesian model comparison to select the most likely clonal structure using a model of exponential growth of stem cells and infer the fitness advantage conferred by genetic variants to haematopoietic stem cells.

 4. Quality control, statistical analysis and association with protein damage